ThomasBaas/ThomasBaas/README.md

 ## Hey Hey People.
-- Game Designer based in the Netherlands.
+- Technical Game Designer based in the Netherlands, currently working for White Tower Games.
 - I’ve a Bachelor's Degree in Game Technologies from Breda University of Applied Sciences
-- Working on small projects in my free time.
-Currently working on a Melee game inspired by Quake.
+- Working on a small Multiplayer game in my free time.

 <!--